SWeav02/baderkit/docs/methods.md

     For each point on the grid, the gradient is calculated for the 26 nearest neighbors, and the neighbor with the steepest gradient is selected as the next point in the path.

-    In the original code, this path is followed until a maximum is reached or a previous path is hit.
+This path is followed until a maximum is reached or a previous point in the path is hit.
 In the former case, all of the points in the path are assigned to the maximum, and in the latter they are assigned to the same maximum as the colliding path.

-    In our implementation, the steepest gradient is calculated once at each point to establish a pointer to the best neighbor.
-The points are then assigned to maxima using a pointer doubling algorithm.
-This gives the same results as the original algorithm, while allowing us to parallelize the operation.

     **Reference**

     G. Henkelman, A. Arnaldsson, and H. Jónsson, A fast and robust algorithm for Bader decomposition of charge density, [Comput.
 Mater.
 Sci.
 36, 354-360 (2006)](https://theory.cm.utexas.edu/henkelman/code/bader/download/henkelman06_354.pdf)

-=== "neargrid"
+=== "neargrid (default)"

     **Key Takeaways:** Accurate while providing only one assignment per grid point.
     Requires edge refinement.

-    This algorithm was developed by Henkelman et. al. several years after the ongrid method to fix orientation errors.
-It is generally less accurate than the weight method, but is useful where it is desirable to have only one basin assignment per point on the grid.
+    This algorithm was developed by Henkelman et. al. after the ongrid method to fix orientation errors.
+It is less accurate than the weight method, but useful where it is desirable to have only one basin assignment per point on the grid.

     A gradient vector is calculated at each point using the three nearest neighbors.
-    A step is then made to the neighboring point that is closest to this gradient vector.
-    To preserve information about the true (offgrid) gradient, a correction vector is stored that points from the new point to the original gradient vector.
+    A step is made to the neighboring point closest to this gradient vector.
+A correction vector pointing from the new point to the original gradient is calculated to preserve information about the true gradient.

-    At each step, the difference between the gradient and the ongrid step is added to this correction vector.
+    At each step, this correction vector is compounded.
 If any component of the correction vector is ever closer to a neighboring point than the current one, a correction is made to keep the path closer to the true gradient.

     After all of the points are assigned, a refinement must be made to the points on the edge, as the accumulation of the gradient is technically only correct for the first point in the path.

-    !!!
-Note
-        Although the original paper and code suggests only one edge refinement is needed, we found that several are usually required to reach convergence.
-In our test case ([a Ag structure](https://github.com/SWeav02/baderkit/tree/main/src/baderkit/tests/test_files) on a course grid, the Henkelman groups code assigns asymmetrical charges/volumes to symmetrical basins while our code reaches symmetry after several iterations.

-        Due to this, we use iterative refinement by default.
-        This can be changed to the
-        original single refinement by setting `refinement_method="single"` in python or `--refinement-method single` in the command-line.

     **Reference**

     W. Tang, E. Sanville, and G. Henkelman, A grid-based Bader analysis algorithm without lattice bias, [J. Phys.: Condens.
 Matter 21, 084204 (2009)](https://theory.cm.utexas.edu/henkelman/code/bader/download/tang09_084204.pdf)

 === "weight"

     **Key Takeaways:** Extremely accurate, but not suitable for codes relying on one assignment per grid point.
-May result in extra basins compared to other methods.

-    This method reduces errors due to orientation by allowing each point to be partially assigned to multiple basins.
-This method tends to provide the most accurate charges, but may not be the best for workflows that rely on each point being assigned to a single basin.
+    This method reduces errors due to orientation by allowing each point to be partially assigned to multiple basins, resulting in high accuracy.
     A voronoi cell is generated at each point on the grid.
 A "flux" is calculated from this point to each neighbor sharing a voronoi facet using the difference in charge density modified by the distance to the neighbor and area of the shared voronoi facet.
-This flux is then normalized to create "weights" which indicate the fraction of the volume that flows to each neighbor.
+The total flux is normalized to create "weights" which indicate the fraction of the volume that flows to each neighbor.

     Moving from highest to lowest, each point is assigned to basins by assigning